EdgarasSp/tt-beauty-services-app/README.md

 ![index-4](https://i.imgur.com/4GDOqZ3h.png)

 The final part of the home page is a 'Contact Form' for user to fill should they want to contact us.
-From has preset choice list to help with query routing.
+From has present choice list to help with query routing.

 ![index-5](https://i.imgur.com/A5xBk8ch.png)
 #
 ### About Page
 #
-The first part of the about page contains contact address and furtehr contact details for both locations.
-This section also has a portait picture of one of the stylists.
+The first part of the about page contains contact address and further contact details for both locations.
+This section also has a portrait picture of one of the stylists.

 ![about-1](https://i.imgur.com/KtEpvMuh.png)

-Second part of the about page contains embeded google map iframe with marked salon location.
+Second part of the about page contains embedded google map iframe with marked salon location.
 To the side of the map with a brief positive text description about the Salon.

 ![about-2](https://i.imgur.com/0RZ59bgh.png)